Subnautica 2 Base Building Guide: Where ...

 The Tadpole submersible integrates directly into your base through a dedicated docking setup.
 You need the following structures, in order:

 Plan for the Moonpool before you commit to a base layout.
-Retrofitting it into a base that was not designed for it is awkward.
+Retrofitting it into a base that wasn't designed for it is awkward.

 What if you want to move your base?